 Fantastic Racism: The Fire Nation is utterly convinced that they're superior to all other peoples.

-Air Nomads: Tibet, some elements of the Shaolin Temples of China.
+Air Nomads: Tibet, with elements of Shaolin Temples combined with Hindu mysticism.

-The original fire-bending civilization, the Sun Warriors, borrow from Native American cultures, specifically Aztecs and Mayans, but are predominately based on the Candi Sukuh of Indonesia, with architectural designs coming from Angkor Wat and Phanom Rung and headdresses resembling those of Iban warriors.
+The original fire-bending civilization, the Sun Warriors, borrow heavily from the Aztecs and Mayans, but are predominately based on the Candi Sukuh of Indonesia, with architectural designs coming from Angkor Wat and Phanom Rung and headdresses resembling those of Iban warriors.

 Fantasy World Map: The official Avatar site at nick.com has a nice world map documenting the Gaang's travels during the series.

-Ozai's receiving Cruel Mercy can be considered one after losing his ability to firebend.
+Ozai's receiving Cruel Mercy can be considered one after losing his ability to firebend in the finale.

 Jet tries at one point forcing Zuko to use his firebending so the people of Earth Kingdom would realise he's a citizen of Fire Nation hiding in their country.
 The reason why he knew Zuko to be a firebender in the first place is because his uncle used firebending to warm up his tea.